Are you sober curious? Find out what it means and how to do it

 Often, the hangovers, fuzzy head, and nausea after a night out can make us feel like drinking just isn’t worth it.
 Not only can drinking affect our bodies but it can even leave us feeling anxious, which has been dubbed “hangxiety”.
 More people are deciding to stay sober without meeting the criteria for alcohol dependency or disorders – they just prefer to live a sober life out of personal choice or for wellness reasons.

 If you’re starting to wonder whether becoming teetotal might have a positive impact on your life, you’re not alone.
-There is a growing number of “sober curious” people cutting alcohol out of their lives – and even enjoying sober date nights.
+There is a growing number of “sober curious” people cutting alcohol out of their lives – and enjoying sober date nights and even entire months without drinking in Dry January.

 What is encouraging sobriety?